 Road clipless: Road racing clipless pedal/cleat systems feature large plastic cleats (for optimum stiffness and power transfer) and pedals with a clip mechanism on one side only (to reduce weight).
-Examples of this system include Shimano’s SPD-SL standard and equivalent systems used by manufacturer such as Look and Time.
 Because the cleats are large and not recessed into the sole of the shoe, walking is difficult in these shoes.
 This is a popular choice in road cycling as the power transfer in clipless shoes makes for better or efficient performance through your pedal stroke.

 See our ‘Pedals’ buying guide for more in-depth information on the different clipless pedal standards available.

-Some of the most common types of cycle shoes include race shoes, trail shoes, winter shoes and flat pedal shoes.
+Some of the most common types of cycle shoes include road shoes, MTB/trail shoes, winter shoes, and flat pedal shoes.

-Shoes designed for competitive road or MTB cross-country (XC) racing are designed primarily with light weight and stiffness in mind.
+Shoes designed for competitive/leisurely road racing are designed primarily with lightweight and stiffness in mind.

-They feature an ultra-stiff midsole, offering optimum power transfer between foot and pedal and providing the most stable pedalling platform for quick acceleration and sustained speed.
+They feature an ultra-stiff midsole, offering optimum power transfer between foot and pedal and providing the most stable pedaling platform for quick acceleration and sustained speed.

-Race-oriented shoes are also likely to make use of exotic materials to save precious grams and keep rotational mass to a minimum, with carbon fibre a common feature in high-end shoes due to its stiffness, strength and light weight.
+Road-oriented shoes are also likely to make use of exotic materials to save precious grams and keep rotational mass to a minimum.

-Race shoes normally feature real or synthetic leather uppers, sometimes with mesh panels or a built-in breathable layer to allow warm, moist air escape and keep feet cool and dry.
-Closure is usually by means of Velcro straps on budget to mid-range models with a ratchet closure system often present on more expensive shoes.
-This provides solid and precise strap tension as well as a quick-release for easy exit.
+Road shoes normally feature real or synthetic leather uppers, sometimes with mesh panels or a built-in breathable layer to allow warm, moist air escape and keep feet cool and dry.
+The closure is usually through Velcro straps on the budget to mid-range models with a ratchet closure system often present on more expensive shoes.
+This provides solid and precise strap tension as well as a quick release for easy exit.

-Trail shoes are more capable of coping with inclement weather conditions than most race shoes, keeping your feet warmer and drier for longer, but for proper all-weather comfort off-road you will need a pair of specially-designed winter boots.
-Heavier and bulkier than other cycling shoes with features such as neoprene ankle cuffs, these are not suitable for race conditions or summer cycling, but are built with thermal layers and microporous layers to keep your toes toasty in the depths of December.
+Heavier and bulkier than other cycling shoes with features such as neoprene ankle cuffs, these are not suitable for race conditions or summer cycling but are built with thermal layers and microporous layers to keep your toes toasty in the depths of December.